armoniax/amax.whitepaper/amax.whitepaper-en.md

 11. Transactions with main blocks must be not only verified but also executed to update the corresponding global state for the network, while the backup blocks are only required to be verified in order to be accepted by the whole network.
 In this way, it avoids double-spending problem and allows for the nodes to conduct parallel processing for both main and backup blocks;
 12. To prevent greedy but lazy nodes from cheating the network by producting empty or useless blocks that include useless fabricated transactions, reward to the backup nodes for producing backup blocks will correspond with the simliarity of block transactions compared to those in the main blocks at the same height.
 Therefore, the reward will only be calculated and settled in the next block height;

-The interwoven main and backup `AMC` chains can have following block generation scenariors:
+The interwoven main and backup `AMC` chains may have following block generation scenarios:

-- In general the main and backup blocks are interwoven as following:
+- In general the main and backup blocks are interwoven as follows:
 <img src="./assets/apos-normal.png" width=800 />

 - One Armonia main node produces 6 blocks in a row before shifting to other main nodes but backup nodes shift each time after producing only one backup block: